🚨 Mission 06: Create a custom agent using natural language with AI and grounding it with your data

 You'll next see the agent reviewing the knowledge sources and providing a response using the website knowledge source.

-A response will be returned an notice how there are references to the web page it formed its answer from.
-If you scroll down the knowledge modal in the activity map, you'll see the other knowledge sources the agent searched, which is the SharePoint site and the uploaded file.
+If you scroll down the knowledge modal in the activity map, you'll see the other knowledge sources the agent searched, which is the other website URL, SharePoint site and the uploaded file.

-However these were not used as in the Referenced sources section, the website knowledge source was only referenced.
-The answer was grounded using the website knowledge source.
+However these were not used as in the Referenced sources section, the first website knowledge source was only referenced.
+The answer was grounded using the first website knowledge source.
 If you select the references, you'll be directed to the web page.

 Let's now test both our SharePoint site knowledge source and document knowledge source in a single message.
 Enter the following question.

-Next, select the document reference and a modal will appear with the text from the document that reflects the answer.
+It's always good to verify the generated response is correct.
+Select the document reference and a modal will appear with the text from the document that reflects the answer.

 The agent can answer multiple questions in a single message, and search the knowledge sources + reference the knowledge sources in its response.
 Make sure to always verify the response is correct by reviewing the references.

-✅ Mission Complete¶
+✅ Mission Complete

-This is the end of Lab 06 - Create an agent with Copilot, select the link below to move to the next lesson.
+This is the end of Lab 06 - Create an agent with AI, select the link below to move to the next lesson.
 Your custom agent created in this lab will be used in the next lesson's lab.

 ⏭️ Move to Add a new Topic with trigger lesson